 Hit save, reload your web app, and it should now have access to the variable.

-For Bash consoles: set the environment variable in your virtualenv postactivate script
+For Bash consoles: load your .env file in your virtualenv postactivate script

 For when you're running database migrations, or doing any other command-line interactions with your web app

-Assuming you're using a Virtualenv for your web app, the most convenient place to set an environment variable to be available in your Bash console sessions is in a special script called "postactivate" that gets run automatically whenever you activate your virtualenv.
+Assuming you're using a Virtualenv for your web app, and also assuming you're using virtualenvwrapper/workon, a convenient place to set an environment variable to be available in your Bash console sessions is in a special script called "postactivate" that gets run automatically whenever you activate your virtualenv.

 - A typical location might be /home/yourusername/.virtualenvs/my-project-virtualenv/bin/postactivate